 Whiskey suffered from stage 4 kidney disease for many years and lost his eye to a degenerative condition in his last year.
-Through medicine and excellent care from Manzini and Courtenay Veterinary Hospital, he was able to live a comfortable and happy life with his pet parent until it was time for him to move on to the rainbow bridge.
+Through medicine and excellent care from Manzini Animal Hospital and Courtenay Veterinary Hospital, he was able to live a comfortable and happy life with his pet parent until it was time for him to cross the rainbow bridge.
 Goodbye Mr.Whisk, we will all miss you.

-Dr. Alana Symington, “Rio was a real trooper.
-Heart disease is not an easy condition to live with but he did it with flourish.
+From Dr. Alana Symington: “Rio was a real trooper.
+Heart disease is not an easy condition to live with, but he did it with flourish.
 Rio will be missed.
 Rest in peace little man!”